MicrosoftDocs/azure-stack-docs/azure-stack/operator/migrate-azurerm-az.md

 Using Az with PowerShell 5.1 for Windows requires the installation of .NET Framework 4.7.2.
 Using PowerShell Core 6.x or later does not require .NET Framework.

-### Temporary removal of User login using PSCredential
+### Temporary removal of user login using PSCredential

 Due to changes in the authentication flow for .NET Standard, we are temporarily removing user login via PSCredential.
 This capability will be re-introduced in the 1/15/2019 release for PowerShell 5.1 for Windows.
 This is discussed in detail in [this GitHub issue.](https://github.com/Azure/azure-powershell/issues/7430)